-According to the Ørkenoy website “the hybrid venue, anchored within the Kimball Arts Center, is infused with Nordic influences and an eclectic, welcoming ambiance.”
+According to the Ørkenoy, “the hybrid venue, anchored within the Kimball Arts Center, is infused with Nordic influences and an eclectic, welcoming ambiance.”

-Not far off the 606, it makes for a perfect pit stop or as many who have gone looking for a quick break found out, a well-spent afternoon indulging in all of the Nordic magic that Ørkenoy has to offer.
-As might expect, the aesthetic is clean, Scandi minimalism so if that floats your boat this is the place for you!
+Not far off the 606, it makes for a perfect pit stop or, as many who have gone looking for a quick break found out, a well-spent afternoon indulging in all of the Nordic magic that Ørkenoy offers.
+As you might expect, the aesthetic is clean Scandi minimalism, so if that floats your boat, this is the place for you!

 8. Corridor Brewery & Provisions